-- assessed the annual performance of Senior Management and internal control functions of the Bank; - assessed and endorsed the 2022 key performance indicators setting of internal control functions of the Bank; - assessed the fitness and propriety of Directors, Senior Management and the Company Secretaries as well as the independence of Independent Directors; - reviewed and recommended to the Board the appointment of Ms Wei Quanhong as the new Chairperson/Non-Independent Non-Executive Director of the Bank; - reviewed and recommended to the Board the re-appointment of Ms Sum Leng Kuang as the INED of the Bank; - reviewed the proposals relating to the employees' annual increment and annual total remuneration for FY2022; - reviewed the proposal relating to the Proposed Revision of the Fit and Proper Policy of the Bank; - reviewed the proposal relating to the Proposed Revision of the Human Resource Policy of the Bank; and - reviewed the proposal relating to the Proposed Revision of the Remuneration Policy of the Bank.
+- i. assessed the annual performance of individual Directors, the Board as a whole and Board Committees' members through an internally conducted BPE exercise; - ii. assessed the annual performance of Senior Management and Internal Control functions of the Bank: - iii. assessed and endorsed the 2023 key performance indicators setting of the internal control functions of the Bank; - iv. assessed the fitness and propriety of Directors, Senior Management and the Company Secretary as well as the independence of Independent Directors of the Bank; - v. reviewed the proposals relating to the employees' annual increment and annual total remuneration for FY2023; - vi. reviewed the proposal relating to the Proposed Revision of the Performance Management Policy of the Bank; and - vii. reviewed revisions to the TOR of the NRC and recommended the same to the Board for approval.